Professional practice

 Arbitration & related court applications

-• Acting for the owners of a multinational hotel consortium in LCIA arbitration, seeking an account against directors and fiduciary agents (led by James Sheehan KC).
+• LCIA Arbitration: Acting for the owners of a hotel consortium, seeking an account and equitable compensation against directors and fiduciary agents (led by James Sheehan KC).

 • Republic of Mozambique v Privinvest Shipbuilding & Ors, in relation to successful applications by a sovereign state in the Commercial Court to enforce four arbitral awards (as a pupil, assisting Ciaran Keller KC).